barentsen/iphas-qc/data/fieldpair-crossmatching/README.rst

 The script *crossmatch-mpi.py* compares the photometric catalogues of overlapping exposures.
 Typically the on- and offset pointings of the same field in the same night are compared.

-The script uses MPI, so run using e.g. mpirun -np 8 python do-mosaic-mpi.py
+The script uses MPI, so run using e.g. 'mpirun -np 8 python do-mosaic-mpi.py'

 The output is a table called *pairs.csv* which details the number of objects showing a magnitude shift larger than 5/10/20%.